WHAT IS MINIMALISM?

 SO THEN WHAT HAPPENED?

-So my first step was obviously to listen to a million of The Minimalists Podcast (I swear this isn’t a plug for them, this is actually what happened) which got me really motivated to venture into this new life.
-I talked to Ian about getting rid of some stuff and my desire to start creating more quality over quantity in our life while still never letting either of those things bring us stress.
+So my first step was obviously to listen to a million of The Minimalists Podcast episodes (I swear this isn’t a plug for them, this is actually what happened) which got me really motivated to venture into this new life.
+I talked to Ian about getting rid of some stuff and my desire to start creating more quality over quantity in our life.
 This is when Ian learned he was accidentally already a minimalist and we both learned I was really the only one that cared so much about all the stuff.. whoops.

 WE WENT THROUGH EVERYTHING